PhantasarProductions/Star-Story/Kthura_settings/ReadMe.md

 Also the easiest way to create a project with Kthura yourself if by cannibalizing an existing project.

 I do need to note one thing.
-The syntax in the Project file has been deprecated and will soon be replaced by a new syntax.
-Kthura has only not yet properly been converted to this new setting.
+The syntax in the original Project file has been deprecated, the file was only created BEFORE a new parsing system was put in place.
+The file for the full version is already set up in this new syntax.
 The script is just a Lua script so that should be alright.
+Oh yeah, FYI, if you need the script file for the full version, just copy "Star Story.lua" into "Star Story Full.lua" and you're set :-P

 Full documentation in how to set up or to use Kthura is planned later, and will probably not happen while the "Star Story" project is still running.